 In conducting business, we have put in place a group-wide system for ensuring that utmost consideration is given to the environment and society in projects at all stages, including at the launch of a new business, during operations, and even during the exit stage.
-For investment projects considered to be high risk in regard to biodiversity (such as hydroelectric, mining, and shipping projects), we carry out ESG risk assessments that put a particular focus on biodiversity and then implement improvement plans if necessary.
+For investment projects considered to be high risk in regard to biodiversity (such as food, underground resource development, and infrastructure development projects), we carry out ESG risk assessments that put a particular focus on biodiversity and then implement improvement plans if necessary.

 Collaborating with Stakeholders

 We are promoting and expanding our efforts to address biodiversity through participation in initiatives.
 Participation in each initiative is decided after confirming that it is consistent with our basic policy and initiatives for biodiversity.

 The Taskforce on Nature-related Financial Disclosures (TNFD) was launched in June 2021 by the United Nations (UNEPFI/ UNDP) and other international NGOs.
 It calls for companies to disclose both their impact and dependence on nature in accordance with a framework similar to that of the TCFD.
 Many companies, public institutions, and financial institutions, mainly in Europe and the U.S., have expressed their support for the TNFD and are working to establish international standards for the disclosure of information on natural capital.